Above: My faithful 2001 Dell laptop with its "huge"

 Putnam, Ontario (August 2001).
 A story has been

-passed down in my family for many generations about Canadian ancestors named Putnam who crossed back and forth many times over the
+passed down in my family for many generations about our Canadian ancestors named Putnam who crossed back and forth over the U.S. / Canada border

-U.S./Canada border in the 1800s, for reasons obscured by time.
-Therefore, I decided to visit the small village of Putnam, Ontario,
+repeatedly in the 1800s, but the reasons were obscured by time.
+Therefore I decided to visit the small village of Putnam, Ontario,

 to see if there was any connection there with my family's history.
 With the help of the friendly Putnam librarian, I discovered that

-the town's founder, a man named Putnam, had crossed back and forth over the Canadian border many times back in the 1800s to avoid capture
+the town's founder, a man named Putnam, had crossed back and forth over the Canadian border many times in the early 1800s to avoid capture

-during a rebellion which he had led in Canada.
-I was excited to discover this, since it corroborated our family's story.
-After
+during a rebellion he had led in Canada.
+I was excited to discover this because it had, after all these years, corroborated our family's

 Mayville Michigan (August 2001).
 After fighting in